zhiyuangao/starter-hugo-research/content/authors/yueqi zhang/_index.md

 ---
 # Display name
-title: Zhaohui Chen 陈朝晖
+title: Yueqi Zhang

 # Full name (for SEO)
-first_name: Zhaohui
+first_name: Yueqi
-last_name: Chen
+last_name: Zhang

 # Username (this should match the folder name)
 authors:
-  - 陈朝晖
+  - yueqi zhang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Physical Oceanography
+role: PhD Candidate

 # Organizations/Affiliations
 organizations: